zongpingding/Calculus_On_Manifolds_Michael_Spivak/README.md

 * [asymptote](https://asymptote.sourceforge.io/)
 * [TikZ](https://tikz.dev/)

-Any corrections are welcome .
+Any corrections are welcome.
+The Original pdf version of this book can be found at:

-# Original pdf
 * https://github.com/luqmanmalik/Calculus-on-Manifolds

 # Notes and Manuals
-there are
+There are some Notes and Solution Manual list as follows as well:

 * https://github.com/NutanNepal/Calculus-On-Manifolds
 * https://github.com/hlud6646/spivak